System Admin Quick Start Guide

 Project managers can activate time tracking on a per-project basis.

-If you want the messages that are sent by YouTrack to follow your brand identity, you can customize the messages that YouTrack sends over email and Jabber.
+If you want the messages that are sent by YouTrack to follow your brand identity, you can customize the messages that YouTrack sends over email.

 Project managers can also customize notification templates on a per-project basis.